 Wenli: That’s so interesting.
 While you were organizing this tutorial, what kind of speakers and co-organizers that you picked to help you?

 For this conference, the co-organizers and the speakers are more technical based.
 For example, we have three authors of the pixel-to-pixel and a cycle gun paper, which kind of became a classic in the field.
-And their work actually has already made a very big impact in content creation.
+And their work actually has already made a very big impact on content creation.

 Wenli: What are some of the things that the junior researchers can take away?
 What are some of the things that senior researchers can take away from this tutorial?

 For junior researchers, especially for starting graduate students, I think the field is now in a very exciting phase.
 So there are lots of problems you can work on.
-Our feeling is that, maybe it's better to first to train yourself, to begin to get yourself well equipped before you can do one or two projects.
-Just train yourself to get the state-of-the-art techniques.
+Our feeling is that maybe it's better to first train yourself, to begin to get yourself well equipped before you can do one or two projects.
+Just train yourself to get state-of-the-art techniques.
 And then you can begin to look at problems you can make a unique contribution, instead of following what others are doing.
 Just pick your unique angle.

 I think for senior researchers, there are different challenges.
 Because as the field is making very rapid progress, we are facing not just the technical challenge, sometimes the problem is more societal.
 Because as a technique becoming so advanced, sometimes the videos and images being generated are so realistic.
 It's hard to tell the real from the fake.
-Then it may cause a lot of problems to the society if people make bad use of these generated images.
+Then it may cause a lot of problems for society if people make bad use of these generated images.